-The INOW6 database contains several database tables used to store critical data within ImageNow.
+The INOW database contains several database tables used to store critical data within Perceptive Content.
 It is important to consider the most critical and dynamic information in the database when you plan maintenance because you may choose to schedule more frequent backups for this type of information.
 You set the backup schedule in your database maintenance plan.
-The following tables contain the most activity (inserts, deletes, and updates) in the INOW6 database:
+The following tables contain the most activity (inserts, deletes, and updates) in the INOW database:

-- The physical objects table, in_phsob, contains information that relates documents to objects in the Object Storage Manager (OSM). - The logical objects table, in_logob, links pages with documents and with their associated objects in the OSM. - The document table, in_doc, contains index (DocKey) information for each document stored within ImageNow. - The version table, in_version, contains document metadata, such as the time the document was created, modified, and last viewed, and the users who performed those actions. - The subobject tables, in_subob and in_subob_annot, contain information about subobjects, such as annotations. - When you implement ImageNow workflow, the queue tables, in_wf_item, in_wf_item_arch, in_wf_item_hist, in_wf_item_hist_arch, in_wf_item_queue_hist, and in_wf_item_queue_hist_arch, contain current and historical information about items in workflow.
+- The physical objects table, in\phsob, contains information that relates documents to objects in the Object Storage Manager (OSM). - The logical objects table, in\logob, links pages with documents and with their associated objects in the OSM. - The document table, in\doc, contains index (DocKey) information for each document stored within Perceptive Content. - The version table, in\version, contains document metadata, such as the time the document was created, modified, and last viewed, and the users who performed those actions. - The subobject tables, in\subob and in\subob\annot, contain information about subobjects, such as annotations.